TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019/08/2019-08-14-cutlist-optimizer.md

   <div>
     <span><b>Notes:</b></span><br/>
     <ul>
-      <li>This is nice because not only can you just enter your kerf width, but you could set it to a higher value like 1/2" to give you a little leeway when you make the cuts.</li>
+      <li>This is nice because not only can you just enter your kerf width, you can set it to a higher value like 1/2" to give you a little leeway when you make the cuts.</li>
     </ul>
   </div>
 </div>